 - 3 bay leaves

 - 2.25 ounces sliced black olives can be omitted or replaced with zucchini

 - ¼ cup chili peppers finely chopped

-Note on Nutritional Information
+Notes on Nutritional Information

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.